 A VAT summary document for busy accountants in general practice

-In this June 2023 edition, I have looked to cover two most recent VAT cases decided last month:
+In this July 2023 edition, I have looked to cover the recently decided VAT case:

 I also make mention of two recent changes at HMRC: